-The contribution of earthquake hazards for the PGA from various seismogenic sources was evaluated using the interactive deaggregation tool provided by the USGS (U.S. Department of the Interior, U.S. Geological Survey, 2022).
-The interactive deaggregation tool incorporates the results of the 2018 National Seismic Hazard Mapping Program (NSHMP) and separates the earthquake hazards into four sources: interface, slab, fault, and grid.
-The interface and slab categories are from the CSZ, and the fault and grid categories represent the shallow crustal sources (the "fault" category is the hazard from discrete crustal faults in the USGS 2018 NSHMP seismic source model; the "grid" category is the hazard also from crustal seismicity but from as-of-yet unknown or discretely modeled faults).
-The seismic hazard at the site is dominated by Interface Earthquake with a Moment Magnitude of 9.08 a distance of 31.5 KM from the site.
+The contribution of earthquake hazards for the PGA from various seismogenic sources was evaluated using the interactive deaggregation tool provided by the USGS (U.S. Department of the Interior, U.S. Geological Survey, 2020).
+The interactive deaggregation tool incorporates the results of the 2014 National Seismic Hazard Mapping Program (NSHMP) and separates the earthquake hazards into four sources: interface, slab, fault and grid.
+The interface and slab categories are from the CSZ, and the fault and grid categories represent the shallow crustal sources (the "fault" category is the hazard from discrete crustal faults in the USGS 2014 NSHMP seismic source model; the "grid" category is the hazard also from crustal seismicity but from as-of-yet unknown or discretely modeled faults).
+The seismic hazard at the site is dominated by Interface Earthquake with a Moment Magnitude of 9.08 a distance of 31.5 KM from the site with a PGA of 0.77g.
 This earthquake scenario was analyzed further for liquefaction and lateral spreading analysis.